kolkhis/psc/src/u5ws.md

 2. What questions do you still have about this week?

-3. How are you going to use what you’ve learned in your current role?
+3. How are you going to use what you've learned in your current role?